Camino for charity: pilgrimage for CAFOD

-We invite you to walk the final 100 miles of the Camino de Santiago de Compostela, and in doing so raise funds for our work to make a real difference to the lives of those in need.
+Raise money for CAFOD by walking the final 100 miles of the Camino de Santiago de Compostela.
+This is an opportunity to take part in an amazing pilgrimage whilst raising funds for our work to make a real difference to the lives of those in need.

-The ‘route of the stars’, named because it lies beneath the Milky Way, takes pilgrims along the beautiful and peaceful countryside across the north of Spain, ending at the cathedral of Santiago de Compostela.
+The Camino trail - also called the ‘route of the stars’ because it lies beneath the Milky Way, takes pilgrims along the beautiful and peaceful countryside across the north of Spain.
+The end point is the cathedral of Santiago de Compostela.

 Give this amazing challenge even more meaning by fundraising for CAFOD as part of your spiritual journey.